MiningDAO/DeMine/test/TestCases.md

 DeMineNFT Create Pool
  - [x] create new pool from non owner, should fail
  - [x] create new pool with wrong supply array, should fail
- - [x] create new pool with start cycle too late, should fail
+ - [x] create new pool from invalid start cycles, should fail
- - [x] create new pool from rewarded cycles, should fail
+ - [x] create new pool with pool owner as 0, should fail
  - [x] create new pool
     - event TransferBatch from address(0) should be emitted
+    - DeMineAgent should with pool set and token stats updated
+    - balance of agent should increase

+DeMineNFT Expand Pool
+ - [x] expand pool from non owner, should fail
+ - [x] expand pool with wrong supply array, should fail
+ - [x] expand pool with start cycle too late, should fail
+ - [x] expand pool with non-exist pool, should fail
+ - [x] expand new pool
-    - event NewPool should be emitted
+    - event TransferBatch from address(0) should be emitted
-    - DeMineAgent should with pool set
+    - DeMineAgent should with pool set and token stats updated
-    - balanceOf issuer for ids should be same with supplies
+    - balance of agent should increase

 DeMineNFT Reward
  - [x] reward from non-owner should fail